MichaCo/CacheManager/README.md

 * [**Update Operations**][updatearticle]
 Explanation of why and when to use the update method instead of `Put`
 * [**Cache Synchronization**][cachesyncarticle]
-Use case for and explanation of the Cache Back Plate feature.
+Use case for and explanation of the Cache Backplane feature.
 * [**Logging**][logging]
 The logging abstraction and implementations explained